Jane Monheit

-Jane Monheit (born November 3, 1977) is an American jazz and pop singer.
+Jane Monheit (born November 3, 1977) is an American jazz and traditional pop singer.

 Early life

 Monheit was born and raised in Oakdale, New York, on Long Island.
 Her father played banjo and guitar.
 Her mother sang and played music for her by singers who could also be her teachers, beginning with Ella Fitzgerald.
-At an early age Monheit was drawn to jazz and Broadway musicals.
+At an early age, Monheit was drawn to jazz and Broadway musicals.

 She began singing professionally while attending Connetquot High School in Bohemia, New York.
 She attended the Usdan Summer Camp for the Arts.
 At the Manhattan School of Music she studied voice under Peter Eldridge; she graduated in 1999.

 She was runner-up to Teri Thornton in the 1998 vocal competition at the Thelonious Monk Institute of Jazz, in Washington, DC.

 Career

 When she was 22, she released her first album, Never Never Land (N-Coded, 2000).
 Like Fitzgerald, she recorded many songs from the Great American Songbook.
 After recording for five labels, she started her own, Emerald City Records.
 Its first release was The Songbook Sessions (2016), an homage to Fitzgerald.

 Monheit's vocals were featured in the 2010 film Never Let Me Go for the titular song, written by Luther Dixon, and credited to the fictional Judy Bridgewater.
+(On her debut album, she had performed a different song by the same name, written by Livingston and Evans.)